 Many of the same foot conditions that adults get also affect children, including:

-- Blisters These are often caused by new or ill-fitting shoes and can develop on any area of skin.
-If you notice a blister, remove your toddler’s shoes immediately to prevent it from bursting open.
-Don’t try popping these yourself as this can cause infection.
+- Blisters These are often caused by new or ill-fitting shoes and can develop on any area of the skin.
+If you notice a blister, immediately remove your toddler’s shoes to prevent it from bursting open.
+Don’t try popping these yourself, as this can cause infection.
 If the skin has already been broken, a disinfectant plaster or other dry, sterile dressing should be applied to protect the skin while it heals.

 - Ingrown toenails When nails grow into the surrounding skin, they become ingrown.
 If your toddler has an ingrown toenail, her skin around the toenail may appear red or swollen, and it might hurt a lot.
 Rather than curving her toenails and fingernails, cut them straight across.
 If necessary, use nail clippers and a file to remove any sharp edges.
 Never cut the toenail of your toddler too short.
 The corners should be just clear of the soft toe area.